 And that's not counting her ability to lay down the pain to bad guys in Sly 4...

 Family-Friendly Firearms: She's actually one of the few characters who uses a weapon not readily identifiable as being a lethal weapon; her Shock Pistol is based on the concept of Taser pistols which are intended to subdue suspects with less-than lethal force.

-Friendly Enemy: With the Cooper Gang outside of Sly.
+Friendly Enemy: With the Cooper Gang outside of Sly (except in the third game).
 When she manages to catch Murray in the second game, while she kept him a cage as bait for Sly, she also brought him food to make sure he didn't starve.

 Get Back to the Future: Her primary motivation for hanging around with the Cooper gang during Thieves in Time is that she needs a ride back to the present.
 However, thanks to her internal monologue in "Clan of the Cave Raccoon," we learn that she and Sly have a common enemy in Le Paradox.